raminder19/raminder19/README.md

 -
 - <h3 align="center">Hello, I’m Raminder!</h3>
 - I am currently a grade 11 high-school student in Ontario, Canada.
-- I'm interested in coding and I am trying to learn c++, python, and other technologies.
+- I'm interested in coding and I am trying to learn HTML, CSS, CPP and other technologies.
 - Hopefully I will go into CE or SE at the University of Waterloo!
 - 🙋‍♂️